This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon garlic powder

-Grab your FryDaddy Electric Deep Fryer and pour in oil.
+- Grab your cast iron or FryDaddy Electric Deep Fryer (or whatever type of deep fryer you are using) and pour in oil.
 (DO NOT PLUG UP YET)

-Start making your wet batter.
-Place 1 cup of spelt flour in a large mixing bowl along with garlic powder, onion powder, salt, seasoning, kelp seasoning, and liquid smoke.
+- Start making your wet batter.
+Place 1 cup of spelt flour in a large mixing bowl along with garlic powder, onion powder, and sea salt.
 Add in water and mixed.
 Batter should be the right consistency to coat mushrooms; not to thick and not to runny.
 Set aside.

-Next coat each oyster mushroom in the wet batter and place it in the Ziploc bag inside the dry batter.
+- Next coat each oyster mushroom in the wet batter ONCE and place it in the the bowl and evenly coat with the dry batter ONCE.
 Do that for all pieces.
-Close the bag and shake vigorous until all mushroom are fully coated in dry batter.
-NOTE: You can also have a bowl of dry batter and dip your mushroom into that after your wet batter one at a time if you like.
+NOTE: Using a Ziploc bag simply close the bag and shake vigorous until all mushroom are fully coated in dry batter.
+DO NOT GO BACK IN FORTH BETWEEN THE WET AND DRY BATTER TO PREVENT OVER BREADING IT WILL NOT TASTE WELL!

-Serve with your favorite dressing, on top of a salad, or along with your favorite sides for dinner!
+- Serve with your favorite dipping sauces, on top of a salad, or along with your favorite sides for dinner!

-- I have never tried this in an Air Fryer but it could work.
+- I have never tried this in an Air Fryer (I currently do not own one) but it could work.
 Try it and let me know!

 - You can try this with other mushrooms although I URGE you to use oyster.
 The texture of these mushrooms are unlike any other.
 You will not be disappointed!